 It is not like tools, technologies, and defence mechanisms do not block the external threats or provide a safe path to interact with the outside environment; the fact is they fail when it comes to human-to-human hacking.
 For a robust defensive foundation and internal threat prevention, it is necessary to be aware of the human minds with various security education, training, and awareness.

 Social engineering methods have been evolved with time and technologies.
 However, cyber criminals’ behaviour has remained constant to trick individuals and employees with basic fraud and mind manipulation techniques.
 There is so one bullet to kill the switch of social engineering attacks.
 The only way to restrict the attacker from launching a successful social engineering scam is to understand the significance of this threat and how it can be manifested.

 The covid-19 has already boosted the cyber attack, let alone in 2020, 33% of all breaches involved social engineering attacks.
-At the same time, it has been estimated that this ratio will increase more by the end of 2021.
-Organisations can control this cyber risk by considering all the prevention listed below, appropriate training, and putting the proper security controls to secure both the digital and physical landscape.
+At the same time, it has been estimated that this ratio will increase by the end of 2021.
+Organisations can control this cyber risk by considering all the prevention listed below, appropriate training, and proper security controls to secure both the digital and physical landscape.

 Here are the following practical and advisable ways to prevent the social engineering attack from befalling over the people, process, and technologies:

 - Classify the critical assets and data that are important and must be protected from exposure.

 - Develop policies and guidelines to handle data within and outside of the organisation.

 - Classify the employees, partners, vendors having access and privileges to critical data.